Skip to main content

 The PCCP draft guidance includes three main sections:

-• Description of Modification: Itemization of the proposed device modifications, along with specific justifications for the ML-DSF modifications.
+• Description of Modifications: Itemization of the proposed device modifications, along with specific justifications for the ML-DSF modifications.

 • Modification Protocol: Describes the means, methods, and manner to develop, validate, and implement these changes.